-Staff have a clear understanding of equal opportunities and children benefit greatly because they have equal access to the vast array of resources, activities and staff attention, helping them to feel valued and respected.
+Staff have a clear understanding of equal opportunities and children benefit greatly because they have equal access to the wide array of resources, activities and staff attention, helping them to feel valued and respected.
 Staff take the time to get to know each child and their families well, helping to build strong relationships.
 Children benefit because staff are able to plan and organise activities and daily routines to meet the needs of each child who attends.
-Staff implement the comprehensive policies and procedures effectively.
+Staff implement the policies and procedures effectively.
 Children are treated as individuals, therefore the children's spiritual, moral, social and cultural development is fostered.
-Children have access to an extensive range of multi-cultural resources throughout the pre-school, developing their understanding of the world around them.
+Children have access to an extensive range of multicultural resources throughout the pre-school, developing their understanding of the world around them.

 The pre-school supports children with special educational needs.
-The two deputy supervisors work as the settings special needs co-ordinators.
-They have attended training and have an exceptionally clear understanding of their role, closely liaising with parents and other agencies effectively to support the children and their families.
-The supervisor has also completed training, so she is able to support the two deputies in their role.
+Staff have an exceptionally clear understanding of their role, closely liaising with parents and other agencies effectively to support the children and their families.
 Staff manage the children's behaviour consistently and with a calm and relaxed approach.
 Clear rules and boundaries are in place, ensuring the children know exactly what is expected of them.
 Staff are extremely positive role models, encouraging the use of good manners and politeness at all times.
-Children are beginning to understand right from wrong and behave exceptionally well because staff give clear explanations, relative to each child's level of understanding.
+Children are beginning to understand right from wrong and behave well during most of the session because staff give clear explanations, relative to each child's level of understanding.

 Children benefit from well established relationships with parents and carers, which help to secure the relationships they build within the group.
-Staff develop very strong relationships with the parents and take the time to get to know each family well.
-Parents complete detailed registration forms about their children, which are discussed in detail with the supervisor and the child's key worker, this helps to ensure that children's individual needs are fully met.
+Staff develop strong relationships with the parents and take the time to get to know each family well.
+Parents complete detailed registration forms about their children, which are discussed in detail, this helps to ensure that children's individual needs are fully met.
 Parents feel staff are friendly and approachable, they are able to discuss issues with the staff at any time.
 Parents receive newsletters and the notice board is used effectively to keep parents informed.
 They also have access to the settings full policies and procedures.

-The partnership with parents of children who receive funding for nursery education is outstanding.

-Parents receive high quality information about setting and the curriculum.
-Each half-term the supervisor sends out information sheets about different areas of learning, activities and ideas for the parents to complete at home with their children.
-This enables the parents to become involved in their children's learning.
-Parents have access to their children's progress records at any time and are able to make written contributions about their children's learning at home.
-They also use the home link library books to share information.
+The partnership with parents of children who receive funding for nursery education is good.
+Parents receive good quality information about the setting and the curriculum.
+Information about each area of learning is displayed on the wall for parents, helping to involve them in their children's learning.
+Parents have access to their children's progress records at any time and are able to make contributions about their children's learning at home.
 Parents are encouraged to be involved with their children's learning by staying as long as they like when they bring their children into the setting.
-They are able to take books home and staff keep them informed about topics and themes through the newsletters and activity sheets, helping to build good links with home.
+Staff keep them informed about topics and themes through the newsletters and activity sheets, helping to build good links with home.